Child care and day camps

 - Not touch their eyes, nose or mouth with unwashed hands.

-- Workers should maintain a distance of at least 2 metres from each other.
+- Workers should maintain a distance of at least 2 metres from each other and other adults.
 Where this is not possible, for example when transferring a very young child from one worker to another, plan and communicate the work task in advance to ensure that time spent in close proximity is minimized.

 - Stagger worker break times.